-- The BON screening panel after review of the matter determines that an investigation is not warranted. - After investigation when the case advisor, in conjunction with DLSC professionals, determines that the matter does not warrant professional discipline. - After the board issues a formal disciplinary order. - The following is a graphical representation of when or how, complaints or cases were closed in 2015.
+- If the MEB screening panel determines that an investigation is not warranted. - After investigation if the case advisor, in conjunction with DLSC professionals, determines that the matter does not warrant professional discipline. - After the board issues a formal disciplinary order. - The following is a graphical representation of how complaints or cases/respondents were closed in 2015.
 It is important to note that cases closed in 2015 may have been received in previous years.